Bootstrap-Commercial-Arts/Honest-Utilities/README.md

 - Max width of 1200px keeps content centered & correctly sized on extra-wide screens
 - Simple row & column structure
 - Default classes for Flex, CSS grid, and block rows
+- Print @media query styling removes backgrounds and changes all text to black.
+Circumvent this behavior by adding the class "honest-print"

 ---